 The Ethical Imperative Of High Quality with R.EH

 At Lissome, we strongly believe in the importance of high quality, both in terms of the design and the making of garments or any other products.
-For a long time now, humans have treated the natural world as an inferior that could be mastered and exploited.
-But the dawning climate crisis of our times shows us clearly that it is about time to rethink our place in the world.
 Far from being separate from nature, we humans are deeply embedded in the living world and must act with the wellbeing of the entire ecosystem in mind.
 So when we use resources, we should do so with consideration and care.

 It is in this train of thought that designer Eliza Helmerich of Berlin-based clothing label R.EH set up her own brand.
 The former fashion graduate of the prestigious Central Saint Martins College of Art and Design in London deliberately decided to swim against the current stream of trend-based design and planned obsolescence, and to work in a conscious and holistic way.
 Her garments are beautifully timeless basics, ethically made, and fairly priced for the high quality and longevity that they offer and we are delighted that they are now available via the LISSOME/Store.
 But before you take a look, let’s dive deeper into Eliza’s world and the photographs of Milena Villalon and Rachel Spink.